Find out how to claim relief on duty for certain goods imported into the EU that are put to a specific use.

 - tells you where to find further help

-End-Use Relief is available on certain goods imported into the EU that are to be put to a specific use.
-To be eligible for End-Use Relief, products must meet defined criteria and be identified in the Tariff.
-End-use goods include:
+End-Use Relief is available on certain goods imported into the EU that are to be put to a specific use within the customs territory of EU.
+To be eligible for End-Use Relief, products must meet defined criteria and be identified in the Trade Tariff.
+Find out how to use the Trade Tariff for end-use.

 - shipwork goods